zulip/zulip-gci/tasks/bot-avatars.md

 * Create the directory `bot-avatars/<username>`, where <username> is your github username.

 * Find a list of online repositories of cute bot images with a clear open source license, such as Creative Commons.
 Pick out 5-10 images from each that you think might be a good fit for a Zulip bot.
-Add the images to the directory above.
+Add the images to the directory above; be sure to cite your source.
+If the repository has a lot of images, you can instead add a markdown file linking to all of the sets of images that you think we should use, in some reasonably organization fashion.

 * Add a text file with links to the sources of the images.